somilg050/awesome_alexa/resources_alexa.md

 \- [Dabble Lab Youtube Channel](https://www.youtube.com/channel/UCfY-LopSxGekh9LruXLjffg)

 **Github Repository**
-\- [Github Repository](https://github.com/alexa) – glance through templates for Alexa skills
+\- [Github Repository](https://github.com/alexa) – Glance through templates for Alexa skills.
+\- [Alexa Skills Kit SDK for Node.js](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) – The Alexa Skills Kit SDK for Node.js helps you get a skill up and running quickly, letting you focus on skill logic instead of boilerplate code.
-\- [Alexa Cookbook](https://github.com/alexa/alexa-cookbook) – short code samples that show you how to add features to an Alexa skill
+\- [Alexa Cookbook](https://github.com/alexa/alexa-cookbook) – Short code snippets that show you how to add features to an Alexa skill.

 **Skill Building Support**
 \- [Alexa Blog](https://alexa.design/blog) – learn more about Alexa and skill building from the blogs